 You know your dough is done when you can poke it and it will maintain shape without sticking to your finger.
 Chill your dough in the fridge for at least 1 hour.
 This makes the dough easier to roll out as it is stiffer and will hold its shape for a longer period of time.

-Step 5: Cutting the Cookies
+Step 5: Cutting and Baking Cookies

 Preheat your oven to 350 degrees.

 Roll out your dough to a thickness of 1/4 inch.
 Cut them with your cookie cutter (I use the flower shape) and then lay them on a baking sheet.
-Cut a whole in the center of half your cookies.
+Cut a hole in the center of half your cookies.
 These will be the tops of the linzer cookies.